 Since the dawn of time, people have been searching for comfortable sleeping materials.
 The very fist mattresses were basically a few pillows thrown on the floor.
 Palm bows, sticks stuffed with reeds, wool, hay or even feathers were used later during the glory days of the Roman Empire.
 Pea and corn shucks as well as straw covered in a rope frame were used later on.
 Today, many choices in bed mattress and mattress pads exist, from feathers to advanced memory foam and straw; however, the most common materials in use today are latex, polyutherane foam, blends of cotton and polyester.

 Mattress pads are yet another option to improve our sleep.
 In addition to improved comfort, they add protection to your mattress.
-A mattress pad is less expensive to replace than a bedding mattress and is usually easier to clean.
+A mattress pad is less expensive to replace than a mattress for murphy bed and is usually easier to clean.
 Some mattress pads like the waterproof type, will keep your mattress clean and dry while your kids are in the bed-wetting phase.
 Other mattress pads like the heated type, can keep you warm throughout each freezing cold winter.

 Choosing the right mattress pad can be a little tricky considering the wide variety of types and materials available.
 Following is a brief explanation for some of the most common types of mattress pads.